-- Students in grades PK-4 must wear dark blue polo shirts with the SCS emblem. - Students in grades 5-12 must wear dark blue polo shirts with the SCS emblem. - Shirts must be purchased from the school. - Shirts must be tucked in. - Shoes must be dress or athletic style, appropriate and closed.
+- All students must wear dark blue polo shirts with the SCS emblem. - Shirts must be purchased from the school. - Shoes must be dress or athletic style, appropriate and closed.
 Therefore, house shoes, flip-flops, Crocs, and beach shoes are inappropriate.
 Preschoolers may have slip-on or velcro-type shoes. - Clothing worn to school and to school functions that has pictures, words, written messages, advertisements or other graphic designs must conform to Christian standards.
 Designs promoting or depicting beer or other alcoholic beverages, tobacco or drugs, and inappropriate themes are not permitted. - Caps/hats may not be worn during the school day.
 Hoods may not be worn inside the classroom.
 Exceptions may be made during recess or outdoor P.E. classes for sun protection. - Uniforms are to be worn on the buses.
 Special exemptions may be given for field trips.